mveroukis/CRSAlertView/README.md

 **Coming soon to a Xamarin Component Store near you!**

 If Xamarin Components aren't your thing, then you can just drag the `CRSAlertView.cs` class into your project by hand.
 CRSAlertView is built using the Unified iOS API.
+This class is located at `component/src/CRSAlertView/Source/CRSAlertView.cs`.

 ## Using